lremenyi/Ionize_module_DemoWithMedias/README.md

 ### Tags examples
 Use the original bootstrap theme.
-In the page_home.php take the following before <!-- Page : Blog | Articles Limit : 3 -->.
+In the view page_home.php take the following before <!-- Page : Blog | Articles Limit : 3 -->.
 <!-- Begin -->
 <!-- All authors -->
 		<h2>Our Authors</h2>